 Dr. Anne Marie Hansen - Posted July 2, 2014

 Dr. Elizabeth DeIuliis - Creative Teaching Award - Posted April 2, 2014

 Dr. Anne Marie Hansen's research and service trip to Africa - Posted on July 31, 2013

 Dr. Jeryl Benson - Creative Teaching Award - Posted on March 28, 2012

-The Accreditation Council for Occupational Therapy Education (ACOTE®) has reviewed the Report of the On-Site Evaluation and has voted that the status of the occupational therapy program offered on the professional master's degree level and combined baccalaureate/master's degree level at Duquesne University , Pittsburgh , Pennsylvania and ACOTE voted to "Grant a Status of Accreditation".
+The Accreditation Council for Occupational Therapy Education (ACOTE®) has reviewed the Report of the On-Site Evaluation for the Occupational Therapy Doctorate program at Duquesne University, Pittsburgh, Pennsylvania and ACOTE voted to "Grant a Status of Accreditation".